vtjc2002/LearnAI-Bootcamp/lab01.3_customvision02/0_README.md

 ### The Training API key

 You also need to have a training API key.
-The training API key allows you to create, manage, and train Custom Vision projects programatically.
+The training API key allows you to create, manage, and train Custom Vision projects programmatically.
 All operations on <https://customvision.ai> are exposed through this library, allowing you to automate all aspects of the Custom Vision Service.
 You can obtain a key by creating a new project at <https://customvision.ai> and then clicking on the